Have Questions?

 Interational Mechanical Code

 The International Mechanical Code (IMC) is a model code developed by the International Code Council (ICC) that provides minimum standards for the design, installation, inspection, and maintenance of mechanical systems.
-In the case of ventilation, those rules and regulations are covered in chapter 4.
+In the case of ventilation, those rules and regulations are covered in Chapter 4.
 This chapter is widely misunderstood by many inspectors and city engineers.

 If a municipality uses the IMC Chapter 4, they will judge the requirements for your smoking lounge based on either occupancy, space size, or both.
 The key numbers to remember when examining the IMC are (1) 60 CFM (cubic feet per minute) of ventilation per person.
-Occupancy Denisty of 70 people per 1000 square feet
+Occupancy Density of 70 people per 1000 square feet

 Occupancy = 70 per 1000 sq feet